Volue-Public/energy-mesh-python/docs/source/authentication.rst

 .. note::
    Authentication is done using the Kerberos protocol towards Active Directory.
 Client and server must be in *line of sight* of the Key Distribution Center (KDC).

-If Mesh server is configured to use authentication then only authenticated user may work with Mesh.
-Authenticated user obtains Mesh access token that is used for each call to Mesh server to prove user's identity.
+If the Mesh server is configured to use authentication then only authenticated users may work with Mesh.
+Authenticated users obtain Mesh access tokens that are used for each call to Mesh server to prove the user's identity.
 Only two methods can be called by without authentication:

 * AuthenticateKerberos - used for getting authorization token